How Can We Help?

 This makes sure both players and spectators can make out every person and object on the playing field with equal visibility.
 For example, when lighting is not uniform, player details, balls, or field markings might be challenging to see from certain positions.

-High uniformity is necessary for smooth and natural-looking scenes in video broadcasts or streaming, especially when taking HDTV availability into account.
+High uniformity is necessary for smooth and natural-looking scenes in video broadcasts or streaming, especially when considering HDTV availability.

 LED lighting has proven excellent at providing even lighting throughout an entire field while, at the same time, keeping glare to a minimum, this saving the eyes of players and attendees and the lens of cameras.